mjbradvica/SimpleDomain/README.md

 - :seedling: Compact and straightforward API (3 classes and 3 interfaces)
 - :muscle: Flexible to your needs
-- :test_tube: Reliable, consistent behavior
+- :house: Reliable, consistent behavior
 - :minidisc: Works with ADO.NET, Dapper, EF, and MongoDB

 ## Table of Contents